mbarzeev/google-analytics-bookmarklet/README.md

 1. Open [Google Analytics](https://analytics.google.com/analytics/web/).
 1. Click the bookmark.
 1. The script continuously monitors the page, replacing user ids with email addresses.

+### Troubleshoot
+1. Make sure you are logged in to [Capriza Manage](https://manage.prod.capriza.com)!
+1. QA environment is not supported, the script fetches user ids from Dev environment for the development account and from production for the production account.